lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 That means, only the remote host will control the print.
 Only on print end or cancel (with triggers `print_end` or `cancel`) the TFT Printing menu is finalized (statistics available etc.) and unlocked (the menu can be closed).

+**NOTES:**
-**NOTES:** A new plugin on OctoPrint implementing the above protocol should be the preferable way (available to everyone).
+- A new plugin on OctoPrint implementing the above protocol should be the preferable way (available to everyone)

 <a name="Firmware-Update"></a>